-You can change the driveshaft or CV joint boot on your own, but you need the right size socket and a breaker bar or torque wrench to loosen the hub nut or CV joint lock-nut.
+You can change the driveshaft or CV joint boot, but you need the right size socket and a breaker bar or torque wrench to loosen the hub nut or CV joint lock-nut.

-The lower ball joint will need to come out as well, and it's hard to do without the right tools.
-Once you've replaced the CV joint boot, you have to re-torque the hub nut to the specified torque.
+The lower ball joint will also need to come out, and it’s hard to do without the right tools.
+Once you’ve replaced the CV joint boot, you must re-torque the hub nut to the specified torque.